browserengineering/book/book/invalidation.md

 cycle: it can be set, checked, and reset.
 The dirty flag starts out `True`, and is set to `True` when an input or dependency of the field changes, marking the *protected field* as unusable.
 Then, before using the protected field, the dirty flag must be checked.
-Finally, once the field is recomputed, the flag is reset to `False` to indicate that the value is up-to-date.
+The flag is reset to `False` only when the protected field is recomputed.

 So let's analyze the `children_dirty` flag in this way.
 Dirty flags have to be set if any _dependencies_ of the fields they protect